Guidance - Managing the impacts of beavers in Scotland

 Introduction

+On 1 May 2019 the beaver became a European Protected Species, receiving protection under Scots law.
 However, beaver activity - building dams, burrowing or foraging - can impact on a range of interests and so it is important that provision is made to intervene and manage these impacts to prevent damage.
-Some types of intervention have to be carried out under a licence from NatureScot as beavers are protected by law.
+Some types of intervention require a licence from NatureScot before they can be undertaken.
 For example, you will need a licence to kill or trap beavers, or to damage or destroy their breeding sites or resting places.
 NatureScot is responsible for beaver licensing.

 This document describes where to get advice, the interventions and management actions that do and do not need a licence and how we will consider and administer licences to manage the impacts of beavers.
-We will review this document on at least an annual basis as our knowledge and experience of dealing with beaver casework grows.

 Getting help and advice

-We can provide advice by email or over the phone to help you to make the appropriate decision on what to do next, if you find that are affected by beaver activities.
+We can provide advice by email or over the phone to help you to make the appropriate decision on what to do next, if you find that are negatively affected by beaver activities.
 Sometimes a site visit may be necessary and, if so, we can arrange one to provide free expert advice.
 The site visit will help determine how beavers are using the area, the management options available and any licensing requirement.

 How to manage beaver impacts